davidcole1340/ext-php-rs/guide/src/macros/structs.md

   multiple times. `ce` must be a valid Rust expression when it is called inside the `#[php_module]` function.
 - `#[property(name = default[, flags])]` - Adds a PHP property to the class.
-Can be get and set through functions defined through the trait `ZendObjectOverride`.
+Can be get and set through functions defined through the trait `RegisteredClass`.

 ## Example